revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-12.What will be the output of the following code?
+12. What will be the output of the following code?

   ```python
 def func1():